PX4/PX4-user_guide/en/dev_log/log_encryption.md

 Some of these options can be tweaked if desired.
 :::

 After enabling encryption settings in kconfig, you may now build and test.

 ## Download Encrypted Log Files From QGroundControl

 ::: info
 When you download log files off of QGroundControl, both the encrypted log and the symmetric key will have the ".ulg" suffix.
 You can tell which one is the symmetric key by the file size.
 The symmetric key is normally pretty small (around 300 bytes).
 :::

-The process for downloading log files is the same, except you will download two seperate files per log.
+The process for downloading log files is the same, except you will download two separate files per log.
 Each time you fly, a log file, and a symmetric key are generated.
 The only way to tell them apart is by file size.

-As normal, go to "Analyze Tools" -> "Log Download" and select the log you wish to download.
+As normal, go to **Analyze Tools -> Log Download** and select the log you wish to download.

 Make sure to download both the encrypted log and symmetric key that were generated.

 ![QGroundControl ULog Download](../../assets/qgc/analyze/encrypted_log.png)